-To start the discussion, we invite you to fill out the My Personal Birth Experience Questionnaire and discuss your answers with your doctor and anyone else you plan to have present during the birth, such as your partner, birth coach, or midwife.
+To start the discussion, please fill out our birth preferences form.
+After completing the form, please discuss the answers with your doctor and anyone else you plan to have present during the birth such as your partner, birth coach, or midwife.

 For example, we want to know if an epidural is part of your pain management plan, whether or not you plan to breastfeed, and if you would like your baby to remain in your room for the duration of your stay.

 Please keep in mind that a birth plan is a guide, not a guarantee.
 By its nature, birth is dynamic and unpredictable.
 It’s important to be open and flexible in your expectations, as circumstances can change unexpectedly.
 We are fully committed to your active participation in the decision-making process throughout the course of your labor.